Manage Buckets

 Buckets Summary

-The Buckets page is a summary of all the buckets in the database.
+The Buckets Summary is a table that lists all buckets in the cluster.
 It includes the following information about each bucket:

 - Bucket Name